Vector35/binaryninja-api/docs/guide/index.md

 ## New Files

 When you create a new file, you're given the [hex view](index.md#hex-view) of an empty file.
-From here you can manually type in hexadecimal values, or paste in data in a variety of ways.
-Right click anywhere in the view, select "Paste From," and choose whichever option matches the data you copied.
+From here you can manually type in hexadecimal or ascii values, or paste in data in a variety of ways.
+To type in hex, make sure the left-side is focused, to type in ascii, just focus the right-side using the mouse or the "tab" key.
+The only way to enter a tab character into the ascii section is to enter "09" in the hex side.

+To paste, right click anywhere in the view, select "Paste From," and choose whichever option matches the data you copied.
 For example, the string `\x01\x02\x03\x04` can be pasted as an Escape String, while `01020304` is Raw Hex.

 From here, you can save the contents of your new binary to disk and reopen it for auto-analysis.
 Of course, you could also switch out of hex view and start creating functions yourself.